A Self-Tuning Impedance-based Interaction Planner for Robotic Haptic Exploration: Experiments and Results

 In the second experiment, the setup was modified by adding cluttered condition, to add soft resistance to the robot interaction.
-Possible applications of the proposed method could be implant insertion~\cite{klein2001robot} or pipe inspection~\cite{nassiraei2007concept} where some degree of resistance is expected to occur due to the cluttered conditions.
+Possible applications of the proposed method, e.g., insertion tasks/pipe inspection, where some degree of resistance is expected to occur due to the cluttered conditions.
 It is desirable for a robot to be capable of performing the task regardless of such disturbances.
 As shown in Fig.~\ref{Exp2_fig1}, the robot performed an exploration task in the same maze as in the first experiment but with screws added along the path.
 As illustrated in Fig. \ref{Exp2_fig2}, the experimental result showed that the task was completed only by self-tuning impedance scenario.
-The first and second columns are the data with high and low impedance profiles, respectively.
-In high impedance scenario, the sum of interaction forces increased gradually and reached the maximum force threshold ($60~N$).
+Figs. \ref{Exp2_fig2} (left) and (middle) are the data with high and low impedance profiles, respectively.
+In high impedance scenario, the sum of interaction forces increased gradually and reached the maximum force threshold ($60$~N).
 Hence, the FSM transited to \textit{Error} state which aborted the robot's task execution.
-In low impedance case, due to lower tracking capability, the robot's motion was disturbed by screws as shown in larger $\Delta\bm{x}_{\textrm{max}}\approx0.07~m$.
-Approximately at $t = 8~s$, the interaction planner shifted to \textit{Bouncing} behavior due to small actual pose change and generated high interaction forces.
-Eventually, the robot's task execution was aborted because of the high interaction forces ($> 60~N$).
-The third column shows the robot's behavior in self-tuning impedance scenario.
+In low impedance case, due to lower tracking capability, the robot's motion was disturbed by screws as shown in larger $\Delta\bm{x}_{\textrm{max}}\approx0.07$~m.
+Approximately at $t = 8$~s, the interaction planner shifted to \textit{Bouncing} behavior due to small actual pose change and generated high interaction forces.
+Eventually, the robot's task execution was aborted because of the high interaction forces ($> 60$~N).
+Fig.~\ref{Exp2_fig2} (right) shows the robot's behavior in self-tuning impedance scenario.
 The stiffness ellipsoid design was robust to disturbances in the direction of motion, while being compliant in other directions, thus suppressing high interaction forces.